Release Hours:

 24/7

-Signs of towing damage include unusual noises from the drivetrain, error messages on the dashboard, reduced performance, or warning lights.
-If you suspect damage, have the vehicle inspected by a Tesla-certified technician immediately.
+Signs of drivetrain damage from improper towing include unusual noises from the motor area, error messages, warning lights, reduced acceleration, or decreased range.
+If you suspect damage after a tow, have the vehicle inspected by a Tesla-certified technician before driving it further.

 More Posts